HammazAhmed2105/Networking-Packet-Tracer-Labs/README.md

-Networking-Packet-Tracer-Labs
+# Networking-Packet-Tracer-Labs

-Welcome to the Networking-Packet-Tracer-Labs repository!
+Welcome to the **Networking-Packet-Tracer-Labs** repository!
 This repository contains a collection of Packet Tracer labs that I created as part of a mini project after clearing my CCNA in August 2024.

-Overview
+## Overview

 This repository includes several fully functional Packet Tracer lab files, each accompanied by a detailed Word document.
 The Word documents provide explanations of the lab setup, including:

-Subnetting and IP Address assignment
+- Subnetting and IP Address assignment
-VLAN configuration commands
+- VLAN configuration commands
-Network security practices
+- Network security practices
-Connectivity checks between end devices
+- Connectivity checks between end devices
-And more...
+- And more...

-How to Use This Repository
+## How to Use This Repository

-Download Lab Files: Each lab is provided with its respective Packet Tracer file (.pkt) and a Word document (.docx) containing detailed explanations and configurations.
+1. **Download Lab Files**: Each lab is provided with its respective Packet Tracer file (.pkt) and a Word document (.docx) containing detailed explanations and configurations.

-Practice: You can use these files to practice the lab scenarios.
+2. **Practice**: You can use these files to practice the lab scenarios.
 Follow the instructions provided in the Word documents to understand the network setup, configurations, and verify connectivity between different devices.

-Explore: Feel free to explore the configurations and make adjustments to enhance your understanding of networking concepts.
+3. **Explore**: Feel free to explore the configurations and make adjustments to enhance your understanding of networking concepts.

-This structure should make it easier for others to understand how to use your repository effectively.